Jsourjah/studio/README.md

 For your business, the best approach is to deploy the application to Firebase Hosting.
 This will make it a live website accessible from anywhere, without needing to run commands on your computer.

+**Is Firebase Hosting Free?**

+Yes, Firebase Hosting has a generous free tier (the Spark Plan) that is perfect for most applications.
+It includes 10 GB of storage and a significant amount of data transfer per month at no cost.
+For this application, the free tier is more than enough to get you started and run your business.

 This project is pre-configured for a seamless deployment to Firebase Hosting.
 The included `firebase.json` file tells Firebase how to build and serve your application.

 ### 1. Login to Firebase